exocoetusjs/client-hooks/README.md

   expand its functionality in the form of custome plugins.

-- **Simple:** through plugin encapsulate complex logic inside. for `git` repository manager, only need care current repository wath features are required.
+- **Simple:** through plugin encapsulate complex logic inside. for `git` repository manager, only need care current repository what features are required.

 ## Getting Started